 8. Is it safe to ride with headphones?

-Bicyclists are legally allowed to wear one earphone while riding a bike, but we don’t think that’s a good idea.
-When riding a bike in New York City, it’s critically important to be hyper aware of everything that’s going on around you.
+Bicyclists are legally allowed to wear one earphone while riding a bike, but it’s not a good idea in general.
+Here’s why: When riding a bike in New York City, it’s critically important to be hyper aware of everything that’s going on around you.
 Street sounds, like a revving car engine, ambulance siren, or even another cyclist calling out that he’s passing, require certain responses that will keep you flowing smoothly with traffic.
 Plus, music can cause you to zone out a bit, delaying your reaction time or encouraging you to take risks you probably shouldn’t take.
 We say, use all of your sense to their maximum potential while riding a bike and you’ll be better off!